 Animal behaviour

-Time under shade (shade use)
+Time under shade (shade use) and shade selectivity

 The proportion of time the ewes spent under shade was affected by the treatment (p < 0.0001) and climatic ambiance (TRH, p = 0.0085), but not by their interaction (p = 0.20) nor by wind speed (p = 0.10).
 Square TRH was significant (p = 0.046).
 Neither the interaction of treatment with either wind speed or TRH² was significant, and these interactions were removed from the model.
-Overall, the analysis indicates that the proportion of time spent under shade increased from T to T then T Despite the non-significance of the treatment*TRH interaction, the analysis of least squares mean differences at specified TRH values indicates a similar shade use for T and T treatments at TRH values of 2.0 and 2.5, whereas all three treatments differed from each other at the lower specified TRH values (Figure 2).
-For all treatments, the proportion of time spent under shade increased with TRH (i.e. increase in temperature and radiation, decrease in humidity, from the principal component analysis).
-The significance of TRH² suggests the trend of a curvilinear fit for the evolution of time spent under shade relative to TRH.
+Overall, the analysis indicates that the proportion of time spent under shade decreased from Thigh to Tmed then Tlow (Tmed—fixed effect estimate ± SE = -0.196 ± 0.07, p=0.013; Tlow-fixed effect estimate ± SE = -0.504 ± 0.07, p<0.0001; Table S1 Appendix 3).
+Despite the non-significance of the treatment*TRH interaction, the analysis of least squares mean differences at specified TRH values indicates a similar shade use for Tmed and Thigh treatments at TRH values of 2.0 and 2.5, whereas all three treatments differed from each other at the lower specified TRH values (Figure 2).
+For all treatments, the proportion of time spent under shade increased with TRH (i.e. increase in temperature and radiation, decrease in humidity, from the principal component analysis) (TRH-fixed effect estimate ± SE = 0.169 ± 0.08, p=0.048; Table S1 Appendix 3).
+The significance of TRH² suggests the trend of a curvilinear fit for the evolution of time spent under shade relative to TRH (TRH²-fixed effect estimate ± SE = -0.055 ± 0.026, p=0.046; Table S1 Appendix 3).

-The one-sample Wilcoxon signed-rank tests indicate that for both the daily and midday time slots, the mean shade use was greater than the tree canopy cover for the T and T, in contrast to the T where it was not different (Table 3).
+The one-sample Wilcoxon signed-rank tests indicate that for both the daily and midday time slots, the mean shade use was greater than the tree canopy cover for Tlow and Tmed, in contrast to Thigh where it was not different (Table 3).

+The Jacobs’ index of selectivity (Si ) differed between treatments for both the daily (p < 0.0001, η²=0.76) and midday time slots (p = 0.0001, η²=0.48 ) (Figure 3).
+The Tlow ewes expressed the greatest Si and the Thigh ewes the lowest values.
+All treatments differed from each other at the day scale.
+At midday, the Tlow and Tmed treatments did not appear to differ, due to two specific days with a use of shade by some or all of the Tlow ewes very different (much lower) from all the other days of observation.